lucas-rodrigues-goes/framework-dnd/docs/planned/COMBAT PROFICIENCIES.md

 ### Crossbow
 - Proficiency: Your attacks made with crossbows do not receive penalties from attacking in melee range.
 - Expertise: You receive a +2 to hit while wielding crossbows.

-### Two-Weapon
-- Proficiency: You've learned to properly time your attacks with two weapons, you can add your ability modifier to the damage of offhand attacks.
-- Expertise: Using your bonus action to make an offhand attack grants you an extra attack.

 ### Mage Slaying
 - Proficiency: You have learned combat techniques for dealing with spellcasters, your attacks impose disadvantage on saving throws for maintaining concentration on your target for 1 round.